Unlinking and unknottedness of monotone Lagrangian submanifolds: Statement of results

 The theorems we prove concern knotting and linking of Lagrangian submanifolds in the standard symplectic vector space $\CC^n$, or more generally in a subcritical Stein manifold.
 We need to restrict attention to a certain class of Lagrangian embeddings: the monotone ones, see Definition \ref{dfn-monotone}.
 Note that by {\em torus} we always mean a product of circles.

-\begin{mainthm} Let $X$ be a subcritical Stein manifold and let $K_1\geq K_2>0$ be real numbers.
-An embedded $K_2$-monotone Lagrangian torus cannot link an embedded $K_1$-monotone Lagrangian torus.
-In particular, two embedded $K$-monotone Lagrangian tori are not linked. \end{mainthm}
+\begin{mainthm} Let $X$ be a subcritical Stein manifold and let $0<K_1\leq K_2$ be real numbers.
+An $K_1$-monotone Lagrangian torus embedded in the complement $C$ of an embedded $K_2$-monotone Lagrangian torus must be homologically trivial in $C$.
+In particular, two embedded $K$-monotone Lagrangian tori are each nullhomologous in the complement of the other. \end{mainthm}

-This theorem fails if we let $K_2>K_1$: consider a pair of concentric circles with different radii in $\CC$.
+Using our definition of linking, the above theorem states that a $K_1$-monotone Lagrangian torus cannot link a $K_2$-monotone torus if $K_1\leq K_2$ and that monotone Lagrangian tori with the same monotonicity constant are not linked.
+This theorem fails if we let $K_2<K_1$: consider a pair of concentric circles with different radii in $\CC$.
 The theorem is clear for circles in $\CC$ by an area argument.
 It is less intuitively clear why it should be true in higher dimensions.
+Our proof fills the smaller Lagrangian by holomorphic discs of Maslov index two and uses a neck-stretching argument to ensure that these discs are disjoint from the bigger Lagrangian.
+The discs provide the necessary nullhomology of $L_1$ in the complement of $L_2$.

 \begin{mainthm} Suppose $L_1$ and $L_2$ are embedded monotone Lagrangian $n$-tori in $\CC^n$, $n\geq 4$, and suppose that they are homotopic through Lagrangian immersions.
 Then they are smoothly isotopic through embeddings (not necessarily Lagrangian embeddings). \end{mainthm}